 Everyone must observe this policy.
 The DPO has overall responsibility for this policy.
-TTC Group will keep this policy under review and amend or change it as required.
-Notification will be given to the DPO of any breaches of this policy.
-Compliance with this policy will be in full and at all times.
+Our organisation will keep this policy under review and amend or change it as required.
+You must notify the DPO of any breaches of this policy.
+You must comply with this policy fully and at all times.